THE NECESSARY EQUIPMENT

 ![]() |

-7. Make the alphabet marking
+7. Fill in the alphabet

 Lightly dampen the leather and mark it with alphabet letters.

-8. Put on protection
+8. Put on a protective cover

 ![]() |